 Attorney malpractice insurance costs vary widely.
 No two attorneys are going to pay the same premium for their coverage.
 Law firms are insured as an entity with the cost generally on a per attorney basis.
 The key premium rating factors include claims history, areas of practice, number of years maintaining claims-made coverage, policy limits, and location.

-The costs for different areas of practice can differ 5 to 10 times from one area of practice to another.
-Criminal law and insurance defense generally are low costs practice areas; with Securities Placement, Class Action Work and Intellectual Property firms paying the most.
+The costs for different areas of practice can vary 5 to 10 times from one area of practice to another.
+Criminal Law and Insurance Defense firms generally pay the least with Securities Placement, Class Action Work and Intellectual Property firms paying the most.
 With that said during the Great Recession, Real Estate work went from a very desirable practice area to one of the areas that many underwriters refused to write.

 Contact Me Today

 Lee Norcross, MBA, CPCU